Afghan businesses feel squeeze from government tax drive

 “The feeling amongst many business people is that if some bureaucrats drive past a successful business they’ll find a way to extract money from it,” said Franz-Michael Mellbin, EU Special Representative to Afghanistan.

-"That makes for a really hostile business environment and it doesn't need to be."
+“That makes for a really hostile business environment and it doesn’t need to be.”–Reuters